k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 ###  AI Interfaces

-- **AI_DB** — this Postgres interface must be active to enable AI-based generation functionality.
-The TDM portal does not allow creating AI-based training or generation tasks if this interface is inactive.
-You can set the same connection details as the TDM DB if you wish to include the AI schemas in the TDM DB.
+- **AI_DB** — this Postgres interface must be active to enable AI-based data generation.
+If this interface is inactive, the TDM portal does not allow creating AI-based training or generation tasks.
+Setting the same connection details as the TDM DB would include the AI schemas in the TDM DB.
-- **AI_Execution** — this interface must be active to enable AI-based generation functionality.
-The TDM portal does not allow the creation of AI-based training or generation tasks if this interface is inactive.
+- **AI_Execution** — this interface must be active to enable AI-based data generation.
+If this interface is inactive, the TDM portal does not allow creating AI-based training or generation tasks.
-- **AI_DB_External** — this custom interface must be active to enable the AI-based generation functionality.
+- **AI_DB_External** — this custom interface must be active to enable AI-based data generation.
 This custom interface is utilized in order to securely allow Fabric to interact with the Kubernetes server [(K8s server)](/articles/98_installation_and_upgrade/Install_TDM/TDM_AI_Installation_V9.x.md#admin-token).
 The AI_DB_EXTERNAL custom interface should have the same credentials as the AI_DB interface, and the Data field should be populated with your database name.
   ![ai training](images/External_DB.png)

-Note that by default, the AI interfaces are disabled (inactive).
+Note: AI interfaces are disabled (inactive) by default.

   Click [here](/articles/24_non_DB_interfaces/07_custom_interface.md) for more information about Custom Interface.